Dr4goniez/ip-wiki/README.md

 > [!NOTE]
 > This module has yet to be published.
 Please wait for version 1.x.x to get ready.

-`ip-wiki` is a JavaScript library that provides classes to manipulate IP and CIDR addresses.
+`ip-wiki` is a JavaScript library written in ES6 that provides classes to manipulate IP and CIDR addresses.
 The library has been developed for use on Wikipedia, but it also works as a NodeJS module.

 - :heavy_check_mark: **[API documentation](https://dr4goniez.github.io/ip-wiki/index.html)** is avaiable!
 - :heavy_check_mark: The library can be used in TypeScript environments!